Soares/simplifience.com/post/sample/growth.md

 Imagine you have a colony of 100 bacteria.
 They each reproduce once per day.
 At the end of ten days, <span class="info" markdown="inline">how many bacteria</span> are there?

 <aside class="info" markdown="block">
-Assume that they have adequate resources and a lifespan longer than 10 days.

-All hail the immortal super-bacteria!
+Assume immortal super-bacteria.
 </aside>

-At a first glance, it looks like you'll end up with about $100 * 2^{10} = 102,400$ bacteria.
+At a first glance, it looks like you'll end up with about $100 * 2^{10} = 102,400$ bacteria, because the population doubles ten times.
 You'll actually find over $100 * e^{10} = 2,200,000$ bacteria -- more than twice as much!

 Why?
-Because the bacteria aren't all kind and orderly.
+Because the bacteria don't reproduce in an orderly fashion.
 They don't all suddenly reproduce in the last minute of the day.
 Some reproduce hours before midnight.
 Others reproduce at noon, and still others reproduce in the morning.

-These new bacteria start reproducing *immediately*.
-Some of them manage to squeeze out a child before midnight!
-Before the end of the first day, you already have a couple *third-generation* bacteria floating around.
+The new second-generation bacteria born throughout day 1 start reproducing *immediately*.
+Some of them manage to squeeze out a child of their own before midnight.
+Before the end of the first day, you already have a bunch of second-generation and even a handful of *third-generation* bacteria floating around.
 Not many, but enough to throw off the numbers.
+When you compound this effect for ten days, the impact is enormous.

 This is called "continuous growth".
-It happens to anything that grows so long as the new growths also grow.
-How do we calculate it?
-We start by calculating something easier: non-continuous growth.
+It happens when something grows and the new growths also start growing.
+How much impact does continuous growth have?
+If the growth is continuous enough, can you get *infinite* growth?
+If not, what's the cutoff?

+These are good questions.
+In order to answer them we'll start with something simpler: non-continuous growth.

 Consider your bank account.
 Imagine you get $10\%$ interest per year, to keep things simple.
-If you start with $100$ dollars in the bank, at the end of the year you'll have <span>$</span>105.
+If you start with $100$ dollars in the bank, at the end of the year you'll have <span>$</span>110.

 | Time                |                          $ |
 |:--------------------|---------------------------:|